Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Tests

 One of the most important methodological problems of the OMM approach is in the minimization, which can require a large number of CG iterations.
 As shown in Fig. \ref{fig:icg}, the first SCF iteration from scratch is rather costly both for the linear and cubic-scaling OMM.
 For the linear-scaling methods, the first SCF iteration can include thousands of CG steps, followed by tens of SCF iterations with hundreds of CG steps each.
 After that each SCF step needs just a few CG iterations, becoming very fast.
 It should be noted that except for the very first SCF iterations, the linear-scaling and plain cubic-scaling OMM require roughly same numbers of CG steps.
 However, kinetic energy preconditioning or Cholesky factorization significantly reduce the number of CG iterations required, with a considerable computational-time reduction (see also Fig. \ref{fig:size_methods}).
 Therefore, it is always recommended to use any of both ways to deal with kinetic energy ill-conditioning in dense OMM.
 The extension of these approaches to sparse matrices is not straightforward and requires further investigation.

 Also starting from scratch, one can get into regions in parameter space where the energy functional does not have a minimum in the CG line minimization.
-To avoid this situation, we recommend using small cutoff radii for the initial guess of wavefunctions (\texttt{OMM.RcLWFInit}, Table \ref{table:input}) both for linear and cubic-scaling OMM.
+To avoid this situation, we recommend using a small cutoff radius $R_\mathrm{C,ini}$ for the initial guess of wavefunctions both for linear and cubic-scaling OMM.
 It is also recommended to preconverge the ground state using a small linear-mixing parameter.
 Starting from as low as 0.01 can be required for very large systems.
 It can then be gradually increased to normal values of 0.1 -- 0.2.
 After getting close to the ground state, the use of other mixing schemes is possible.
 If the geometry of the system is far from the optimal one, a reduced step for geometry optimization may also be needed when starting.
-Note that the convergence with cutoff radius in linear-scaling OMM is achieved already for radii of several \AA~(see section 5S of Supplementary Information).
-For single-layer BN, $R_\mathrm{C}=4$ \AA{} is sufficient for converged energy and forces within 10 meV/atom and 0.02 eV/\AA, respectively.